shahroudy/NTURGB-D/README.md

 "NTU RGB+D 120" is the extended version of the "NTU RGB+D" dataset.
 It is introduced in our TPAMI 2019 paper [[PDF]](https://arxiv.org/pdf/1905.04757.pdf).

-For any possible query regarding the datasets, please contact the first authors of the papers.
+For any possible query regarding the datasets, please contact the first author of the paper.

 ### How to download the datasets